Skip to main content

 • SMO 2: International Education Standards

-Law 4449/2017 establishes general initial and continuing professional development (IPD and CPD) requirements for Certified Public Accountant (CPA).
-The responsibility for implementation is shared among the Hellenic Accounting and Auditing Standards Oversight Board (ELTE), SOEL, and universities.
+Law 4449/2017 establishes initial and continuing professional development requirements for Certified Public Accountants (CPAs) in Greece.
+Responsibility for implementation is shared among the Hellenic Accounting and Auditing Standards Oversight Board (ELTE), the Institute of Certified Public Accountants of Greece (SOEL), and universities.
+ELTE’s legal framework includes Law 4449/2017 and the Professional Examination Committee, while Accountancy Europe confirms SOEL’s role in initial education, examinations, approval and registration with ELTE, and continuing professional development with ELTE.

 Current Status: Sustain